satmandu/docker-deb-builder/README.md

  ## To build an Ubuntu Eoan Raspberry Pi 4B image run following commands:

+## 1. Make sure you have a recent install of Docker.
+Installation instructions for Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/

-## 1. Clone Build build environment
+## 2. Clone Build build environment

 Clone the [docker-rpi4-imagebuilder](https://github.com/satmandu/docker-rpi4-imagebuilder)
 (the repository you are reading now):